CC Sabathia: 2016–2019: Late-career resurgence

 The 2016 season was a season of improvement for Sabathia.
 On April 9, 2016, Sabathia picked up the win in his season debut after limiting the Detroit Tigers to three earned runs in six innings.
 On May 6, Sabathia was placed on the 15-day disabled list due to a left groin strain.
 On May 20, Sabathia recorded his 100th win as a Yankee in an 8–3 victory over the Oakland Athletics, going six innings, allowing one run and striking out eight.
 Making 30 starts in 2016, Sabathia finished 9–12 with a 3.91 ERA in 179 2/3 innings (16 quality starts) with 152 strikeouts and a 1.32 WHIP.
 Sabathia's 2016 improvement was credited, in part, to his continued use of an effective knee brace.
 On October 11, Sabathia underwent a routine surgery on his right knee.
 The Yankees did not appear in the 2016 postseason.

 Sabathia experienced a career renaissance in 2017, transitioning successfully from being a pitcher who relied on power and velocity to one who relied on command and pinpoint control.
-On June 13, Sabathia injured his left hamstring; he was placed on the disabled list.
+On June 13, Sabathia injured his left hamstring; he was placed on the disabled list two days later.
 He returned on July 4, starting against the Toronto Blue Jays at Yankee Stadium.
 On August 1, Sabathia made his 500th career start in a losing effort against the Detroit Tigers.
 On August 8, he was taken out of a game after the third inning after experiencing pain in his surgically repaired right knee; he later landed on the 10-day disabled list.
 After returning from the disabled list on August 19, he went 5–0 over his last eight starts as he helped the Yankees clinch a wild card spot.
 Sabathia finished the 2017 season 14–5 with a 3.69 ERA, 120 strikeouts and a 1.27 WHIP in 148 2/3 innings (27 starts).